 Many gastronomic events have been celebrated around this bean, that is considered the Queen of all the pulses.
-One of these celebrations is the "Cultural Bean Week" during the Villaviciosa or the gastronomic event of San Martin beans during november in Moreda (Aller) and "the days of the beans" in Colunga during december in which a prize is given to the winning Asturian for the quality of his beans.
-The prize is known as "Faba de Oro" or "Golden Bean".
+One of these celebrations is the «Cultural Bean Week» during march in Villaviciosa or the gastronomic event of beans of San Martín during november in Moreda (Aller) and «the days of les fabes» in Colunga during december in which a prize is given to the winning Asturian for the quality of his beans.
+The prize is known as «Faba de Oro» or «Golden Bean».

 The cultivation of these beans